 Current and former staff are positive about the Clean Energy Regulator, praising its flexible work practices, accessible managers, diverse workforce and friendly culture.
 They also report enjoying the opportunity to do interesting work related to an important issue.

-As a regulatory agency working in a complex environment we are looking for graduates from varied backgrounds, with high-level analytical and communication skills and the ability to work well in a team environment.
+As a regulatory agency working in a complex environment, we are looking for graduates from varied backgrounds with high-level analytical and communication skills, along with people who work well in teams.
 Successful applicants will be practical, results-oriented people who are able to work under pressure, occasionally in difficult environments, meet tight deadlines and who are proactive in getting out and about and making contacts.

 The ideal candidates will possess the following aptitudes: